couchbaselabs/dcp-documentation/upr_design_spec.md

 ### Begin streaming mutations

-Master server A has set into it's memory 5 mutations, which is has not yet persisted.
+Master server A has set into it's memory 5 mutations, which it has not yet persisted.

 Replica B starts streaming from sequence 0.
-The master snapshots the unpersisted mutations through seq 6, and starts sending them to the replica.
+The master snapshots the unpersisted mutations through seq 5, and starts sending them to the replica.

 ![](FailoverImages/Canvas%202.png)

 ### Continue streaming mutations

-Master server A has set 3 more mutations, it has already persisted all mutations to durable storage, which is has not yet persisted.
+Master server A has set 3 more mutations, it has already persisted all mutations to durable storage.

 Replica B is still streaming from sequence 0 to 5, it has already persisted through sequence 4.

 Replica C starts streaming from sequence 0.
-The master snapshots the unpersisted mutations and starts sending them to the replica.
+The master snapshots the mutations and starts sending them to the replica.

 ![](FailoverImages/Canvas%203.png)

 ### Continue streaming mutations, next snapshot

-Master server A has set 3 more mutations, it has already persisted all mutations to durable storage, which is has not yet persisted.
+Master server A has set 3 more mutations, it has already persisted all mutations to durable storage.

 Replica B has finished streaming the snapshot and persisted all mutations.
-It persists it's last snapshot sequence at 5.
+It persists its last snapshot sequence at 5.
 Master starts streaming the next snapshot for mutations 6 to 8.

 Replica C has finished streaming the snapshot and persisted all mutations.
 It persists it's last snapshot sequence at 8.